decentraland/documentation/content/creator/wearables-and-emotes/emotes/props-and-sounds.md

 _***Chlid of*** constraint menu.
 Keyframe the influence to turn it on and off._

 {{< hint info >}}
-**💡Animation Tip!**
+**💡 Animation Tip**

 If you use the slide to turn off the Influence, the prop will not maintain its previous position, making it hard to keep the animation fluid.
 To avoid having to manually fix the position, instead of using the slide, click on the X next to Influence, set a keyframe on it and another one on all the transform attributes.
-This way the prop will keep the same poistion as when the Influence was on!
+This way the prop will keep the same position as when the Influence was on!
 {{< /hint >}}

 <img src="/images/wearables-and-emotes/props-and-sound/17-influence.gif" width="600" />

 {{< hint info >}}
-**💡Animation Tip**
+**💡 Animation Tip**

 Don’t leave the prop visible from the start!
 To avoid spoiling what’s about to happen and an abrupt transition, start the animation with the prop scaled down to 0.001 and only turn it to 1 when you want it to appear.
 Remember to scale back down to 0 by the end of the action.
 This will make the transitions much more fluid and cool!
 {{< /hint >}}

 ## Animation Slots

-Belnder 4.4 introduced a new feature: animation slots.
+Blender 4.4 introduced a new feature: animation slots.
 According to Blender documentation, “the purpose of slots is to allow an action to store distinct animation data for multiple data-blocks”.
 In a nutshell, slots make it possible to store the animation of multiple things in the same Action.
 How does it affect emotes 2.0?

 <img src="/images/wearables-and-emotes/props-and-sound/animationslots.png" width="600" />

-Blender 4.4 new feature: animation slots.
+_Blender 4.4 new feature: animation slots._

 Even though it’s possible to have both the avatar and prop sharing the same action clip, because of the naming convention and number of animation clips involved in Emotes 2.0, it won’t work.
 So the pipeline for this would be: